Koszul self duality of manifolds: Koszul-Verdier duality of operads and right modules

 \end{prp}

-As in the operad case, we can describe a class of module pairs which have an automatic homological Koszul self duality map.
-We recall a slight variation of the definitions and results from \cite{malin2}.
-We fix an operad $O$ in $(\mathrm{Top},\times)$ and module pair $(R,A)$.
+As in the operad case, we can describe a class of right module pairs which has an automatic relative homological Koszul self duality map.
+We recall a slight generalization of the definitions and results from \cite{malin2}.
+We fix an operad $O$ in $(\mathrm{Top},\times)$ and right module pair $(R,A)$ all of which are levelwise nonequivariantly homotopy finite.
+For the rest of our discussion on right modules we fix a field $k$ and all (co)homology and tensor products are taken with respect to $k$.